sallonoroff/sallonoroff.github.io/_posts/2010-07-27-it-could-be-me-draw-21.md

 Financial outcome: **-£1**

-So here&#8217;s how the two schemes measure up to date:
+So here's how the two schemes measure up to date:

-**Lottery balance: £-21  //  Not A Lottery balance: £21.02**
+**Lottery balance: £-21  |  Not A Lottery balance: £21.02**